Purpose and Scope

 - A Payment Request is used to issue a payment when no other method is appropriate, such as Purchase Requisition, PCard, Payroll and Expense Reimbursements.

 P2.
 Approvals and Responsibilities

-- All Payment Requests require the wet signature of the Fund Financial Manager/Principal Investigator (FFM/PI) of each fund/grant charged.
+- All Payment Requests require the signature/approval of the Fund Financial Manager/Principal Investigator (FFM/PI) of each fund/grant charged.

 - The delegation of approval in certain circumstances is permitted.
 Refer to the Delegation of Signing Authority Regulation.

 - The FFM/PI is responsible in ensuring the Payment Request is:

 d) For University business purposes only

 e) In accordance with University and Granting Agency policies and guidelines

 g) Charged to the correct FOAPAL(s) and no deficit exists or will exist on the fund(s) charged